Neonatology Made Simple For NLE NRE Step 1

 • Mild reflux → often asymptomatic

-• Severe reflux → can lead to renal scarring, raised creatinine, CKD
+• Severe reflux → can lead to renal scarring, raised creatinine, and CKD

 Investigations